schmunk42/composer-asset-plugin/Resources/doc/schema.md

 definitions specify the packages and their main file array as name/value pairs.
 For an example see the [usage informations](index.md#override-the-main-files-for-bower).

+##### config.fxp-asset.git-skip-update (root-only)

+The plugin can skip updating meta-data in git repositories for given amount of time, i.e. `1 week`.

 ### Mapping asset file to composer package

 ##### NPM mapping